 All state registered advisers shall file the documents and fees prescribed in Section 517.12(10), F.S., and Rules 69W-600.0016, Florida Administrative Code (F.A.C), through the IARD.

-To learn more information about obtaining entitlement to make filings through the IARD system, contact the Gateway Call Center at FINRA at (240) 386-4848 or visit their website http://www.iard.com.
+To learn more information about obtaining entitlement to make filings through the IARD system, contact the Gateway Call Center of the Financial Industry Regulatory Authority (FINRA) at (240) 386-4848 or visit their website http://www.iard.com.

 Amendments to the Form ADV

-If the information contained on the Form ADV becomes inaccurate for any reason, the registrant shall file an amendment on the Form ADV correcting the information within 30 days.
+If the information contained on the Form ADV, Uniform Application for Investment Adviser Registration, becomes inaccurate for any reason, the registrant shall file an amendment on the Form ADV correcting the information within 30 days.

 Amendment filings shall be made through the IARD system.